herbertUG/portfolio-v3/README.md

 I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
 It's always disheartening whenever I find that someone has copied my site without giving me credit.
 I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

 Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).

+As a backend, I used [Strapi](https://strapi.io/documentation/developer-docs/latest/getting-started/introduction.html) Headless CMS.
+By adding strapi record, you can generate your portfolio website.
+If you want to build your portfolio easily then direct contact me via email(richardhong33@hotmail.com) or you can find my detail contact from my portfolio website(http://richardhong.epizy.com)

+Also you can use hardcorded static seed either😉

 ### TL;DR